 - Q1) If someone else has weathered a polycarbonate/PMMA material, do I have to weather my polycarbonate/PMMA material? - A) Yes, every company's material stands independently from what another company has done.
 Each coating, pigment and additive must be tested with each company's own material.
 Each separate material stands alone for weathering performance unless bracketed by materials of higher and lower concentrations or molecular weights. - Q2) If someone else has weathered a pigment with another plastic do I have to weather the pigment with my plastic? - A) Yes, every company's material stands independently from what another company has done.
 Each coating, pigment and additive must be tested with each company's own material.
 Each separate material stands alone for weathering performance unless bracketed by materials of higher and lower concentrations or molecular weights. - Q3) If someone else has weathered a coating do I have to weather my material with that coating? - A) Yes, every company's material stands independently from what another company has done.
 Each coating, pigment and additive must be tested with each company's own material.
 Each separate material stands alone for weathering performance unless bracketed by materials of higher and lower concentrations or molecular weights. - Q4) Testing laboratories typically use a 1-10 numbering scale according to ASTM D660 to indicate the degree of crazing, cracking or delamination associated with weathering.
 What numerical value from ASTM D660 is acceptable for listing? - A) FMVSS 108 does not refer to any numerical values from ASTM D660.
 The numerical values are done by the test laboratory for manufacture convenience.
-FMVSS 108 Section 5.1.2 (a) refers to SAE J-576 which says: - SAE J576 Section 5.2.4 APPEARANCE-The exposed samples when compared with the unexposed controls shall not show physical changes affecting performance such as color bleeding, delamination, crazing, or cracking.

-In addition, the rewrite of FMVSS 108 states:
+FMVSS 108 states:

-- S14.4.2.2.4.2 After completion of the outdoor exposure test materials used for headlamp lenses must show no deterioration. - S14.4.2.2.4.3 After completion of the outdoor exposure test all materials, when compared with the unexposed control samples, must not show physical changes affecting performance such as color bleeding, delamination, crazing, or cracking. dditionally materials used for reflex reflectors and lenses used in front of reflex reflectors must not show surface deterioration or dimensional changes.
+S14.4.2.2.4.2 After completion of the outdoor exposure test materials used for headlamp lenses must show no deterioration.

+S14.4.2.2.4.3 After completion of the outdoor exposure test all materials, when compared with the unexposed control samples, must not show physical changes affecting performance such as color bleeding, delamination, crazing, or cracking.
+Additionally materials used for reflex reflectors and lenses used in front of reflex reflectors must not show surface deterioration or dimensional changes.